does lying on your stomach help digestion?

 • Place a small, unintrusive pillow at the base of your spine to keep this in place while you sleep.

 • Bend your knees and place a pillow below them.
-This will help keep your spine aligned and enhance comfort overnight.
+This will help keep the spine aligned and enhance comfort overnight.

-You’re unlikely to immediately start sleeping through the night while remaining on your left side.
-Try practicing with brief naps, and continue taking all other precautions associated with minimizing the impact of indigestion at night.
+You’re unlikely to start sleeping through the night while remaining on your left side.
+Try practicing with brief naps, and continue taking other precautions to minimize the impact of indigestion at night.

 Other Ways to Aid Digestion While Sleeping